Pathé Records: Pathé cylinders and discs

 After 1927, the company started taking a more modern approach and commenced using the simple system of master and stamper discs that the rest of corporations were using.
 Finally, after 1929, the company dismantled their entire Master Cylinder archive and written proof of every selection recorded to finance the company after the crisis.

 The vertically cut Pathé discs normally required a special Pathé phonograph equipped with a sapphire ball stylus.
 The advantage of the sapphire ball stylus was its permanence.
 There was no need to change a needle after every record side.
 Since most records and phonographs used a different playback method, various attachments were marketed that allowed one to equip a Pathé phonograph to play standard, laterally-cut records.
 Attachments were also sold to equip a standard phonograph to play Pathé records.

 In 1920, Pathé introduced a line of "needle-cut" records, at first only for the US market.
 The needle-cut records were laterally-cut discs designed to be compatible with standard phonographs, and they were labelled Pathé Actuelle.
 In the following year, these "needle-cut" records were introduced in the United Kingdom and within a few more years they were selling more than the vertical Pathés, even on the continent.
 Attempts to market the Pathé vertical-cut discs abroad were abandoned in 1925, though they continued to sell in France until 1932.

 In mid-1922, Pathé introduced a lower priced label called Perfect.
 This label became one of the most popular and successful "dime store" labels of the 1920s, and survived beyond the end of the US Pathé label – discontinued in 1930 – right up to 1938.

 In January 1927, Pathé began recording using the new electronic microphone technology, as opposed to the strictly acoustical-mechanical method of recording they used until then.

 In December 1928, the French and British Pathé phonograph assets were sold to the British Columbia Graphophone Company.
 In July 1929, the assets of the American Pathé record company were merged into the newly formed American Record Corporation.
 However, the Pathé and Pathé-Marconi records imprints continued in Italy.
 In 1931 the label continued as VCM group ('Voce de Maestro [His Master's Voice] - Columbia - Marconiphone').

 The Pathé and Pathé-Marconi labels and catalogue still survive, first as imprints of EMI and now currently EMI's successor Parlophone Records.
-In 1967 EMI Italiana took control of the entire catalog.
+In 1967 EMI Italiana took control of the entire Italian Pathé catalog.
 In turn, the Universal Music Group acquired EMI Italiana in 2013.
 The film division of Pathé Frères still survives in France.